+\cite{Landau:2001} used a purely evolution-based form of LCS \citep[Pittsburgh style;][]{Smith:1983} in which the rules are represented as directed graphs where the genotypes are tokens of a stack-based language, whose execution builds the labeled graph.
+Bit-strings are used to represent the language tokens and applied to non-Markov problems.
+The genotype is translated into a sequence of tokens and then interpreted similarly to a program in a stack-based language with instructions to create the graph's nodes, connections and labels.
+Subsequently, the unused conditions and actions in the stack are added to the structure which is then popped from the stack.
+Tokens are used to specify the matching conditions and executable actions as well as instructions to construct the graph, and to manipulate the stack.
+The bit-strings were later replaced with integer tokens and again applied to non-Markov problems \citep{Landau:2005}.

+\cite{BullOHara:2002} presented a form of fuzzy representation within LCS using radial basis function neural networks \citep[RBF;][]{MoodyDarken:1989} to embody each condition-action rule.
+That is, a simple class of neural-fuzzy hybrid system.
+Furthermore, \cite{Su:2006} explored a similar representation based on RBF within LCS.
+However, here the contribution of each rule is determined by its strength (which is updated by a fuzzy bucket brigade algorithm) as well as the extent to which the antecedent matches the environment.
+Furthermore, in contrast to \cite{BullOHara:2002}, each condition-action rule corresponds to a hidden node instead of a fully-connected network and rules are added incrementally instead of being evolved through the GA.
+To date, only the use of RBF has been explored as a neuro-fuzzy hybrid representation within LCS.

-\section{Random Boolean Networks}
+\section{Random Boolean networks}

-The discrete dynamical systems known as Random Boolean Networks (RBN) were originally introduced by Kauffman (see \cite{Kauffman:1993}) to explore aspects of biological genetic regulatory networks.
-Since then they have been used as a tool in a wide range of areas, such as self-organisation (e.g., \cite{Kauffman:1993}) and computation (e.g., \cite{MesotTeuscher:2005}) and robotics (e.g., \cite{Quick:2003}).
+RBN were originally introduced by Kauffman \citep[see, e.g.,][]{Kauffman:1993} to explore aspects of biological genetic regulatory networks.
+Since then they have been used as a tool in a wide range of areas, such as self-organisation \citep[e.g.,][]{Kauffman:1993} and computation \citep[e.g.,][]{MesotTeuscher:2005} and robotics \citep[e.g.,][]{Quick:2003}.